The Hardest Part in Learning a Tough Song Note for Note.

 - Regularly jump back a couple of bars to keep repeating previously covered stuff and to put it all together.

-- When you start loosing patience:
+- When you start losing patience:

 remind yourself that in the short term, this approach feels very slow… but in the long term, this is how you get the strongest, fastest result.
-Short term thinking is for unsuccessful people.
-Train yourself to become a long term, big picture type of thinker.
+Short-term thinking is for unsuccessful people.
+Train yourself to become a long-term, big picture type of thinker.

 There is a lot you get out of learning songs this way.

 You practice many important life skills in addition to learning the actual song: patience, focus, determination, organization.

 Meanwhile: you also experience this unbelievably satisfying feeling of achievement that comes with achieving something great.

 To top it all off: by the time you finish learning the song, you became a much better guitar player.

 Every song you learn this way is a major step forward to mastery of self.